zishabei/NfcExtraIdPlugin/README.md

 Description
 ------------
 Function `cordova.plugins.NfcExtraIdPlugin.show(success,error,action)` checks to see if the phone has NFC
-and if NFC is enabled.If everything is OK, and the `antion` is `"extra_id"`,the success callback is called with a message
+and if NFC is enabled.If everything is OK, and the `action` is `"extra_id"`,the success callback is called with a message
 of "Start of read task".If you pass in any String to replace `action`,the success callback is called with a message
 of "Stop of read task".